 The Thanksgiving Day is celebrated in the United States every year on the fourth Thursday in November.
 Thanksgiving Day celebration is done on the fourth Thursday of November in the United States whereas in Canada, it is on the second Monday of October considering the time of harvest in the respective countries.
 On this day the American families gather and enjoy the Thanksgiving feast, which includes Turkey, pumpkin pies, mashed potatoes, green bean casseroles along with cranberry sauce.
 It is tradition to offer Thanksgiving prayers to God on this day and sing songs to praise Him.
-American Thanksgiving 2019 will be celebrated on the fourth Thursday in the month of November.
-The date is 28rd November, 2019.
+American Thanksgiving 2021 will be celebrated on the fourth Thursday in the month of November.
+The date is 25th November, 2021.

 History of American Thanksgiving

 The first Thanksgiving Day, set aside for the special purpose of prayer and celebrations, was decreed by Governor William Bradford in July 30, 1623.
 There were harvest festivals, or days of thanking God for plentiful crops because that year the Pilgrim’s fall harvest was very successful and plentiful after a period of drought.
 There was corn, fruits, vegetables, along with fish which was packed in salt, and meat that was smoke cured over fires.
 The Governor proclaimed a day of thanksgiving that was to be shared by all the colonists and the neighboring Native American Indians.

 The event, however, was a one-time celebration and was not intended to be an annual festival.
 It was not even repeated the following year.
 It was only after 55 years that another Thanksgiving Day was officially proclaimed.
 The Governing Council of Charlestown, Massachusetts convened on June 20, 1676 to weigh how to best express thanks for the good fortune that had secured the establishment of their community.
 By unanimous vote, Edward Rawson (the Clerk of the Council) was instructed to announce June 29 as a Day of Thanksgiving that year.
 But this time also the event proved to be just a one-time event.